Critical Current, Lengthwise Fluctuations, and Flux Jumps in REBCO CC: A Torque Magnetometry Study up to 45 T

 In Fig.~\ref{fig3}c, the magnetic moment of the sample, measured during rotation at $B=30$~T (represented by the solid line), is displayed alongside the data derived from field sweeps (denoted by symbols).
 Indeed, the rotation data exhibits a pronounced peak around the ab plane, which aligns with expectations and the above considerations.

-Moreover, the electric field $E$ generated by sample rotation is quite comparable to that employed during transport measurements.
-For a sample rotating at constant angular speed $\theta=\omega t$:
+The electric field generated by rotation is given by Eq.~\ref{eq4}, and the corresponding induced current follows Eq.~\ref{eq5}.
+Because of the large $n$ values typical of REBCO, the induced current depends only weakly on rotation speed and remains close to the critical current over a broad range of conditions.

-where $t$ is time and $2w+2l=36$~mm is the sample circumference.
-For a rotation of one degree per second ($\omega\approx0.017$~rad/s), when $B=10$T rotates through the ab plane, this yields approximately 7~$\mu$V/cm at the edge of the sample.
+where $t$ is time and typical $2w+2l=36$~mm is the sample circumference.
+For a rotation of one degree per second ($\omega\approx0.017$~rad/s), when the field $B=10$~T rotates through the ab plane, this yields approximately 2.7~$\mu$V/cm at the edge of the sample.
 This value is similar to the electric field criteria used in the transport measurements.
 It changes with $\omega$, $B$, and the angle.
 However, for typical $n\approx30-50$ values, the induced current:

 barely depends on these parameters.
-Indeed, the rotation speed would need to be changed by at least a factor of ten to observe a 4~\% signal difference.
-This is another fortunate feature that makes the method useful and an appropriate substitute for the transport current measurements preferred by skeptical magnet builders.
+This is another fortunate feature that makes the method useful and an appropriate substitute for the transport current measurements preferred for magnet qualification and design.